xavierScript/kora-rent-manager/README.md

 ### 1. 🔍 Scan (Read-Only)

 View the state of your accounts without sending transactions.
-This populates the Dashboard with "Pending" or "Funded" statuses.
+This populates the Dashboard with "Pending", "Reclaimable" or "Funded" statuses.

 ```bash
 make scan